Have you been putting off your colon cancer screening?

 Once your test is complete, you’ll receive one of the following results:

 A positive FIT test means that there is bleeding in your digestive tract.
-With a positive test, there’s still only a small chance that you have colon cancer.
+With a positive test, there’s still only a small chance this could mean colon cancer.

 What does it mean if a FIT test is positive?

-There’s really no preparation needed.
-All you need to do is call your clinic, let them know you’d like a FIT screening and the testing kit will be mailed to your home.
+All you need to do is call your clinic and let them know you’d like a FIT kit, and the testing kit will be mailed to your home.

-Because the test only reacts to a specific type of blood, there’s no need to change your diet or medications.
-But if you have bleeding due to your menstrual period or hemorrhoids, hold off on the test until you aren’t actively bleeding.
+Beyond that, there’s really no preparation that’s needed.
+You don’t need to change your diet or medications before the test, but if you have bleeding due to your menstrual period or hemorrhoids, hold off on the test until you aren’t actively bleeding.

 How to do a FIT test